theponti/aidea/README.md

 # 🧠 Aidea 🧠

-An application to allow teammates to suggest and join forces on ideas for new projects within an organization.
+An application to allow people to suggest and join forces on ideas for new projects within an organization.

 ## Stack
 - **React**